zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of dialogue]

-Our dialogue begins with Isabel saying to Linus, “Y ou can’t walk through that door with all of your clothes on!”
+Our dialogue begins with Isabel saying to Linus, “You can’t walk through that door with all of your clothes on!”
 Linus says, “Wha t?!
 I've just come off of a 12- hour flight.
 I'm tired and I want to get into my ow n house and into my own bed.”
-So, we have a situation where Linus is coming off o f a plane.
+So, we have a situation where Linus is coming off of a plane.
 He says, “I've just come off of a 12-hour flight,” which means he was o n a plane for 12 hours.
 He got off the plane and went home, but Isabel, who we  guess to be his wife, is not letting him into the house.

 Isabel says, “I know” – I understand you want to ge t into your house – “but you’ve just returned from McQuillanland, and I've just rea d that anyone who has been there may be a carrier of a communicable disease ca lled Niebola.
 It can be transmitted through casual contact, so even if you don't have it, you could spread it.”
 We learn that Linus has gone to what I think s ounds like a wonderful place, McQuillanland, and unfortunately has perhaps become  a carrier of a communicable disease.